 An explanation of national emergency services in France

-There are three main emergency services in France: the SAMU (Service d’Aide Médicale d’Urgence), the fire brigade and the police.
-The SAMU is the national, publicly run emergency service that deals only with very serious cases.
+There are three main emergency services in France: the SAMU (Service d’Aide Médicale d’Urgence), the fire brigade, and the police.
+The SAMU is the national emergency service that deals with serious cases.
 The SAMU provides both ambulances and specialist medical teams.

-It is important to note that the French fire brigade, les sapeurs pompiers, is also trained and equipped to deal with medical emergencies.
-They provide an ambulance service with their specially equipped vans.
-In France, it is very often the fire brigade who are called first to deal with road injuries and domestic accidents and in many areas, especially rural regions, they will be fastest to the scene.
-They coordinate with all other emergency services and will, if the situation demands, call in the specialised SAMU emergency medical service.
+The French fire brigade, les sapeurs pompiers, also deals with medical emergencies.
+In France, it’s often the fire brigade who responds first to road injuries and domestic accidents.
+In rural areas, they’re generally the fastest to the scene.
+They also coordinate with other emergency services where necessary.

 The national police force in France is divided between the Police Nationale and the Gendarmerie Nationale.
-Very broadly, the Police Nationale is responsible for urban areas while the gendarmerie covers the rural regions.
-The Police Nationale is authorised to conduct criminal enquiries, perform security operations like traffic control and identity checks while the military gendarmerie also carries out criminal investigations and other security activities involving airports, military locations, coastal areas and the countryside.
-From wherever you call the emergency number for the police you will be directed to the appropriate service.
+The Police Nationale is responsible for urban areas while the gendarmerie covers rural regions.
+The Police Nationale conducts criminal inquiries and performs security operations like traffic control and identity checks.
+The military gendarmerie carries out criminal investigations as well as security activities involving airports, military locations, coastal areas, and the countryside.

-It is advisable to also note down the normal, eight-digit number for your local police or gendarmerie station.
-Larger towns have an additional secondary police force called la police municipale, which is managed by the local town hall and have limited powers within the district.
-The local municipal police handle general law enforcement, minor traffic and domestic offenses and lost property.
+Note down the eight-digit number for your local police or gendarmerie station.
+Larger cities have a secondary police force (la police municipale), which is managed by the municipality.
+They have limited powers within the district, however.
+In general, the local municipal police handle general law enforcement, minor traffic offenses, and lost property.

-The French government has recently launched a free smartphone app to alert users about possible security incidents, including all major natural, technological and terrorist-related risks.
-The app, called SAIP (Système d’alerte et d’information des populations), is available in both English and French and allows users to view alerts for up to eight geographical areas.
-SAIP can be downloaded in the Apple App store or Google Play.
+The French government recently launched a smartphone app to alert users about possible security incidents, including natural, technological, and terrorisM risks.
+The app, SAIP (Système d’alerte et d’information des populations), is available in both English and French and allows users to view alerts for up to eight geographical areas.
+SAIP can be downloaded in the Apple Store or Google Play.

-There is also a volunteer-run SOS Helpline in English for residents living in France and beyond, providing support to expats on a range of issues, from how to understand a tax form to finding an English-speaking doctor, to dealing with loneliness and isolation, commonly felt by expats, or suicidal thoughts and breakdowns.
+There is also a volunteer-run SOS Helpline in English for residents of France, providing support to expats on a range of issues.

 Emergency French phrases